Carrot Apple Bread with Chickpea Flour

 Quick Breads Make Great Post-Workout Snacks

 What goes on your plate after you workout will slightly depend on the type of workout you’re doing.
 Yet, smartly timed snacks can give the body the fuel it needs to build muscle and recover.
-You can make a loaf of bread and have a slice ready to eat.
+You can make a loaf of carrot apple bread and have a slice ready to eat when you’re done working out.

 - 1 cup sugar